Wave's Class Selector will help you identify your child's perfect first class.

 Save a Life

 Swimming is not an instinctive, natural skill for humans.
 We can not survive in water unless we are taught how to swim.
 We believe all children and adults should learn to swim.
-Drowning is the leading cause of unintentional deaths for children ages 1 to 4, and the 2nd leading cause of death for children ages 1-14.
+Drowning is the leading cause of accidental deaths relating to children ages 1 to 4, and the 2nd leading cause of death for children ages 1-14.
 Our kids face many challenges in our world today.
 The threat of drowning does not have to be one of them.
 Participation in swimming lessons can reduce the chances of drowning by 88%.
-(Pediatrics and Adolescent Medicine 2009)
+(Pediatrics and Adolescent Medicine 2009) (SEE MORE ON THIS TOPIC)

 Skills & Confidence